cockroachdb/docs/_includes/v21.1/orchestration/kubernetes-expand-disk-size.md

 You can expand certain [types of persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes
 ) (including GCE Persistent Disk and Amazon Elastic Block Store) by editing their persistent volume claims.

-Increasing disk size is often beneficial for CockroachDB performance.
-Read our [Kubernetes performance guide](kubernetes-performance.html#disk-size) for guidance on disks.
+{{site.data.alerts.callout_info}}
+These steps assume you followed the tutorial [Deploy CockroachDB on Kubernetes](deploy-cockroachdb-with-kubernetes.html).
+{{site.data.alerts.end}}

 1. Get the persistent volume claims for the volumes: